slicervm/docs.slicervm.com/docs/examples/jenkins.md

 sudo -E slicer up ./jenkins-master.yaml
 ```

-You can run an interactive shell into the VM and read the password file directly:
+You can run an interactive shell into the VM and read the password file directly from `/home/ubuntu/jenkins-admin.txt`:

 ```bash
 $ sudo -E ./bin/slicer vm exec vm-1